-Consideration will be also given to other options, including utilising some investment balances to fund the borrowing requirement in 2015/2016.
-This policy has served the Council well over the last few years as investment returns continue to be low.
-As a result the Council is currently maintaining a large under-borrowed position.
+Consideration will also be given to other options, including utilising some investment balances to fund the borrowing requirement in 2015/2016.
+This policy has served the Authority well over the last few years as investment returns continue to be low.
+As a result the Authority is currently maintaining an underborrowed position.
 This position will be carefully reviewed to avoid incurring higher borrowing costs over the long term whilst ensuring that financing is available to support capital expenditure plans.
-The need to adapt to changing circumstances and revisions to profiling of capital expenditure is required, and flexibility needs to be retained to adapt to any changes that may occur.
+The need to adapt to changing circumstances and revisions to profiling of capital expenditure is required and flexibility needs to be retained to adapt to any changes that may occur.

-The Director of Finance, taking advice from the Council's treasury advisers will continue to monitor rates closely, and whilst implementing the borrowing strategy, will adopt a pragmatic approach in identifying the low points in the interest rate cycle at which to borrow, wherever possible.
+The Finance Officer, taking advice from the Authority's treasury advisers will continue to monitor rates closely, and whilst implementing the borrowing strategy, will adopt a pragmatic approach in identifying the low points in the interest rate cycle at which to borrow, wherever possible.